TeryKing/React-Portfolio-Terry-Kim/README.md

+# React Portfolio Terry Kim

+This portfolio was created by Terry Kim using REACT.

-# Getting Started with Create React App
+## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This portfolio was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Installation

 In the project directory, you can run: